-Applications may only be made by a person working for a statutory, voluntary or 3rd sector organisation or group providing care or support for the individual in need.
+Applications may only be made by a person working for a statutory, voluntary or 3rd sector organisation or by a group providing care or support for the individual in need.
 We will not accept grant applications direct from a client, or from their family members or friends.

-However, please note that we will not consider awards relating to either “hoarding” or “pets”.
+Please note that we will not consider awards relating to either “hoarding” or “pets”.

 - The maximum amount which may be applied for is £500